danielnilsson9/bbs-fw/README.md

 Most likely is PWM signal from STC used to control motor power.
 All other logic is in STC MCU firmware.

-Unclear if there is a serial connection between STC and NEC MCU.
+There is nothing that indicates that the is a serial communication connection between STC and NEC MCU.
 There seems to be a serial protocol defined for the NEC ebike controller for setting parameters.
 More investigation needed.